MichaelCurrin/artists-portfolio/README.md

 - [MichaelCurrin/jekyll-resize](https://github.com/MichaelCurrin/jekyll-resize)

-The original setting of the Aperture theme uses 800x800 images - going small than than works for desktop but causes issue when viewing on mobile and the image fills the screen.
+The original setting of the Aperture theme uses 800x800 images - going smaller than than works for desktop but causes issue when viewing on mobile and the image fills the screen.

 For SEO settings, see: